Kabir259/Leetcode/README.md

 In DS OAs, competittion is close to NULL and prep is EASY.
 A DS OA will always be centred around python coding ONLY.
 In python, it will usually be SQL and Numpy+Pandas.
 Practice this on Stratascratch.
 An easy(relative to SWE, appx.
 800-1200(max) rated questions equivalent to Codeforces) coding round follows with 2-3 questions.
 <br>

+[Probability and Statistics](https://www.youtube.com/watch?v=rtw-tHSQTlc&list=PLO-6jspot8ALyrofp0fWp0fOb19NcFS4V).
+Take out a week from your schedule to complete this playlist.
+Leave out the esoteric topics and ditributions and focus on the popular topics. *Don't skip Mean Median Mode.*

 [Deep-ML](https://www.deep-ml.com/) **LEETCODE OF ML!!!
 HOLY SHIT!!!!!**
 Do this to actually do ML seriously.
 This will help in making good resume projects too.
+Not needed for placement prep,
 <br>

 [StrataScratch](https://platform.stratascratch.com/coding?code_type=2&is_freemium=1) is the leetcode of Data Science.
-StrataScratch has videos on youtube that you can refer to while solving or use them as main source of reference (as a sheet per se).
+StrataScratch has videos on youtube that you can refer to while solving or use them as main source of reference (as a sheet per se). **Don't do Leetcode SQL 50, its utter trash.**
 <br>

-[Best Hands-on ML+DS resource ever](https://www.hackerearth.com/practice/machine-learning/prerequisites-of-machine-learning/basic-probability-models-and-rules/tutorial/) do this for theory if you like reading
+[Concise ML editorials](https://www.hackerearth.com/practice/machine-learning/prerequisites-of-machine-learning/basic-probability-models-and-rules/tutorial/) do this for theory if you like reading or else skip and watch videos.
 <br>

 I've made a **list of buzzwords** I encountered during an DS MCQ round in the Data Science/buzzwords.txt.
 Do look at that.